What is gout?

 - Are a postmenopausal woman

 - Have high blood pressure, high cholesterol, or diabetes

 What are the symptoms of gout?

-Gout causes sudden, recurrent attacks of symptoms that often occur without warning.
+Gout causes sudden attacks of symptoms that often occur without warning.
+The attacks may happen again and again.
 Severe, chronic gout may lead to deformity.
 Symptoms can occur a bit differently in each person.
 Common symptoms include:

 - General feeling of illness

 Some symptoms of gout can be like other health conditions.
 Make sure to see your healthcare provider for a diagnosis.